 Walking Holidays in Greece

 Ancient Greece was the origin of democracy, history and theatre.
-Successive civilizations – Mycenaean, Classical, Byzantine – have left a language and a culture which survived centuries of Ottoman Turkish rule to re-emerge in the 19th century as modern Hellas.
+Successive civilisations – Mycenaean, Classical, Byzantine – have left a language and a culture which survived centuries of Ottoman Turkish rule to re-emerge in the 19th century as modern Hellas.
 This was partially aided and abetted with the encouragement given by the young Lord Byron, who helped inspire the Greeks to throw off the Ottoman Empire.

-At higher elevations in the interior, some rainfall occurs year-round, and higher mountains in the southern Peloponnesus and on Crete are snow-capped for several months of the year.
+When you reach higher elevations in the interior, some rainfall occurs year-round, and higher mountains in the southern Peloponnesus and on Crete are snow-capped for several months of the year.
 The mountains of Macedonia and Thrace have colder continental winters influenced by winds channelled through the river valleys from the north.

-Our Self-Guided Walking Holidays in Greece
+Choose from activity Holidays in Greece